directus/directus/docs/configuration/flows/operations.md

 ![Delete Data](https://cdn.directus.io/docs/v9/configuration/flows/operations/operations-20220603A/delete-data-20220603A.webp)

-This operation deletes Item(s) from a Collection by ID or query.
+This Operation deletes Item(s) from a Collection by ID or query.

 - **Permissions** — Set the scope of permissions used for this Operation.
 - **Collection** — Use the dropdown menu to select the Collection you'd like to delete Items from.